Billing Configuration

 }

-Each product can have multiple plans with different billing intervals.
+Products support multiple plans with varying billing intervals.

-The name field is used as the Better Auth plan identifier and can be any string you choose.
-The UI uses displayName and interval to determine how the plan is displayed - it does not parse the plan name.
+The name field serves as Better Auth's plan identifier.
+Use any string you want.
+The UI relies on displayName and interval for rendering, not the plan name.

 {